bshtmichielsen/classification_image--clothing/README.md

-# image_classification--clothing
+# Clothing classification using images

-Image classification example using Pytorch Lightning
+Classification example using Pytorch Lightning on images of clothing.